ling-hn/ling-hn.github.io/content/blog/Probability-2-What-is-moment/index.md

 ---
 title: What is "Moment"?
-summary: When I looked back to review some basic concepts of probability theory, I found it is difficult to understand the terms "**Moment**".
+summary: When I looked back to review some basic concepts of probability theory, I found it is difficult to understand the term "Moment".
 date: 2023-11-15
 authors: L. H. Huang
 tags: ["Study Notes", "Physics"]